Property Damage After a NC Accident

 - Bodily injury covers your medical bills, lost wages, pain and suffering, and other personal injury damages

 These claims are resolved independently.
 You can settle your property damage claim quickly to get your car repaired or replaced while continuing to negotiate your bodily injury claim (which should not be settled until you understand the full extent of your injuries).
+For a full walkthrough of the injury negotiation process, see our guide on how the settlement process works.

 Frequently Asked Questions